Documentation Index

 Non-interactive mode

 Pass flags to skip the wizard.
-Requires --host, --auth-type, and --source:
+Requires --host, --auth-type, --source, and the fields required by the selected auth type and secret source:

-cordon route add --host api.stripe.com --auth-type bearer --source keyring --account stripe-key
+cordon route add --host api.stripe.com --auth-type header --header-name Authorization --scheme Bearer --source keyring --account stripe-key

 | Flag | Description |